Geospatial Indexes and Queries¶

 Store your location data as GeoJSON objects with this coordinate-axis order: longitude, latitude.
 The coordinate reference system for GeoJSON uses the WGS84 datum.

-If you choose spherical surface calculations, you store location data as
+If you choose spherical surface calculations, you store location data as either:

 MongoDB supports the following GeoJSON objects: